FelixOnline/v2/content/articles/2017-3-17-drinking-societies-face-tankard-ban.md

 According to Warner, the club has always  “had a policy of promoting student and alumni involvement within Imperial College, especially the RSM.

 “As of last year we introduced our first female member, after a vote including student and alumni members.
-This is not ‘tokenism’, but a genuine effort to change, as such the club has been inviting female members of the RSM to Chaps events for the last three years in a bid change general opinion of the club towards being all\-inclusive.
+This is not ‘tokenism’, but a genuine effort to change, as such the club has been inviting female members of the RSM to Chaps events for the last three years in a bid change general opinion of the club towards being all-inclusive.
 For the avoidance of doubt, we do not discriminate on any characteristic.”

 Whether the Tie Clubs will successfully refute Olson’s Claims remains to be seen.